 Miles works to reduce water pollution and toxic contamination by enforcing the Clean Water Act and providing legal counsel for Riverkeeper’s campaign to stop dirty fossil fuel exports.
 Miles graduated from Lewis and Clark Law School, where he specialized in environmental litigation and natural resources law.
 Prior to law school, Miles received a B.A. in Biology and Environmental Studies from Whitman College, and worked as a fisheries researcher in Oregon, Washington, and Alaska.
 Miles grew up in Newport, Oregon, where fishing is a staple of the local economy and a crucial part of the community’s identity.
 An avid fisherman, Miles is dedicated to promoting and recovering sustainable commercial, sport, and subsistence fisheries throughout the Columbia Basin.
 As an enthusiastic fish-eater, Miles is personally invested in ensuring that we can eat fish caught in the Columbia without endangering the health of our families.

 Lorri Epstein, Water Quality Director

 email@example.com | (541) 399-0769

 Lorri coordinates Riverkeeper’s volunteer Water Quality Monitoring and Adopt-a-River programs.
-She has a B.A. in Environmental Studies from UNC-Chapel Hill and a master’s degree in biology from the University of Montana.
+She has a B.A. in Environmental Studies from UNC-Chapel Hill and a M.S. in Biology from the University of Montana.
 Her graduate research focused on juvenile salmon on a remote river on Russia’s Kamchatka Peninsula.
 Prior to joining Riverkeeper, Lorri worked on river restoration issues on the Klamath, Yakima, and Umpqua Rivers.
 She also taught outdoor education in the California Redwoods.
 Lorri loves being on the river, especially in her whitewater kayak, and hopes to see you on the water.